-The Princly kingdoms of Rajasthan merged as one state of Indian union after independence.
-Though the Rajasthann did not have a common political and administrative entity prior to this, its socio - culture history was knit on the basis of its history, life patterns, values systems and linguistic unity.
-From the seventh century on , Manu Bhasha was recognised as the language of Rajasthan.
-By the eleventh centuary, great epics such as Chand Bardai's PrithviRaj Raso had come into existence.
-Thsi great tadiition of written literature continues till today through a large number of heroic epics, legendary ballads, stirring poetry, devotional compositions, works on prosody, dictionaries, tales in prose, and a critical treatises on philosophy, religion, logic and medicine.
-The tradition of Jain and Charan literature has enriched cultural discourse in recording historical events and people's aspirations through the common mode of Language.
+The Princely kingdoms of Rajasthan merged as one state of the Indian union after independence.
+Though Rajasthan did not have a common political and administrative entity before this, its socio-culture history was knit based on its history, life patterns, values systems, and linguistic unity.
+From the seventh century on, Manu Bhasha was the language of Rajasthan.
+By the eleventh century, great epics such as Chand Bardai's Prithviraj Raso had come into existence.
+This great tradition of written literature continues till today through a large number of heroic epics, legendary ballads, stirring poetry, devotional compositions, works on prosody, dictionaries, tales in prose, and critical treatises on philosophy, religion, logic, and medicine.
+The tradition of Jain and Charan literature has enriched cultural discourse in recording historical events and people's aspirations through the common mode of language.

 Duration : 16 Nights / 17 Days

 Destination Covered : Delhi - Agra - Bharatpur - Karoli - Pachewar - Deogarh - Naralai - Luni - Jaisalmer - Bikaner - Kuchaman - Pachar - Jaipur - Delhi

 Arrive Delhi.
 Assistance on arrival and transfer to the hotel.
 Overnight at the hotel.